Arush3107/SuperSVM/README.md

 rfactor is used to calculate the hinge loss.
-Projection is used to calculate the Projection of the vector. svm_training is used to formulate the calssification model from training data. dis is used to predict the class of the test data.
+Projection is used to calculate the Projection of the vector. svm_training is used to formulate the calssification model from training data. dis_operator is used to predict the class of the test data.

+Basic outline of the project is to develop an effective predictor model from the input data.